-In this resource we look at the 5 Mediation Membership bodies.
-The membership bodies have members from all different types of Mediation including family, civil, workplace and SEND.
+In this resource, we look at the five Mediation Membership bodies.
+The membership bodies have members from all different types of Mediation, including family, civil, workplace, and SEND.

 College of Mediators

-The College of Mediators was set up in 1996 as the UK College of Family Mediators, in order to regulate family mediation in the UK.
-In 2007, the Family Mediation Council was created and the college began to look at the regulation at all types of mediation rather than just family.
+The College of Mediators was set up in 1996 as the UK College of Family Mediators in order to regulate family mediation in England & Wales.
+In 2007, the Family Mediation Council was created, and the college began to look at the regulation of all types of mediation rather than just family including civil & commercial, workplace and SEND.
 The variety of mediation practice that is covered by the college is now reflected in both the membership of the college and the variety of organisations that now provide approved training for mediation.

 The Law Society

-The Law Society also supports training solicitors as well as practicing solicitors.
+The Law Society also supports training solicitors as well as practising solicitors.

 Access Mediation Services (FMA)